Belfast St Anne's (UK Parliament constituency)

 St Anne's, a division of Belfast, was a UK parliamentary constituency in Ireland.
 It returned one Member of Parliament (MP) to the House of Commons of the United Kingdom from 1918 to 1922, using the first past the post electoral system.

 Boundaries and boundary changes

 The constituency was created by the Redistribution of Seats (Ireland) Act 1918 from an area which had been in the Belfast West constituency.
-It the southern third of West Belfast, and contained the then St Anne's and St George's wards of Belfast City Council.
+It the southern third of West Belfast, and contained the St Anne's and St George's wards of Belfast City Council.
 The streets in St Anne's ward in 1911 are listed here and here, and the streets in St George's ward in 1911 are listed here.
 Between them, those wards contained the area between the Falls Road and the railway to Lisburn.

 It was in use at the 1918 general election only, and under the Government of Ireland Act 1920 its area was again part of the Belfast West constituency, with effect at the 1922 general election.